neu-cs2100/fa25-hw9-mst-handout/README.md

 <img width="795" height="828" alt="Blue dots with green lines" src="https://github.com/user-attachments/assets/7f942a03-6e8a-45fd-a752-a6e325b49974" />

-## Milestone 2: Build and Display the Minimum Spanning Tree
+## Milestone 2: Build and Display the Minimum Spanning Tree for BART

 This milestone is about the iterator, which is in the `class KruskalIterator` in `graph.py`: